 What do I need to know to work well with parents?

-- Head Start Early Childhood Learning & Knowledge Center (ECLKC) examines ways early care and education providers can positively engage with families.
+- In their page on family engagement, the Head Start Early Childhood Learning & Knowledge Center (ECLKC) examines ways early care and education providers can positively engage with families.
 The website includes information about supporting fathers, relating to culturally diverse families, and promoting community engagement.

 - The Illinois Early Learning (IEL) Project offers tip sheets that providers of early care and education can share with parents.

 - Zero to Three’s professional resource for childcare providers on How to Communicate With Parents is an easy-to-read article with many common examples of childcare providers interacting with families of infants and toddlers in their care.

 - Illinois Early Learning Guidelines for Children Birth to Age Three Years (IELG)